- Campus Life

 All studio art majors will present their work to the entire art faculty, early in the spring of their junior year.
 This review will provide the student and the art faculty an opportunity to assess individual growth.
 See your advisor in the fall of your junior year for details on this review.

 A high point of each year is the spring semester Senior Art Exhibition in the Burke Gallery.
-Qualified senior art majors have the opportunity to participate in this exhibition, which is the capstone of their years at Plattsburgh State.
+Qualified senior art majors have the opportunity to participate in this exhibition, which is the capstone of their years at SUNY Plattsburgh.
 The Senior Art Exhibition is required for B.F.A. students.
 Participation in the exhibition is encouraged for B.A. majors.
 To participate, you must register for ART 472 (Studies in Museum Work and Exhibitions) in the fall of your senior year.
 In the first week of that class, you will present your work to the art faculty for review.
 The faculty assessment will determine which media you are ready to exhibit.
 You may be asked to complete additional studies in order to exhibit.
 Qualified students then register for ART 473 (Senior Exhibitions) in the spring of their senior year.

 You are required to take 42 credits in upper-division (300/400-level) courses.